Is the CMA certification worth it?

 Chief Financial Officer (CFO)

-A Chief Financial Officer is one of the top positions you can rise to as a CMA in business.
+A chief financial officer is one of the top positions you can rise to as a CMA in business.
 Becoming a CFO gets you a high-level executive role and the compensation to match.

 CFOs are largely considered the right hand to CEOs because they oversee everything from financial reporting and forecasting to a company’s investments and financial business decisions.

-Some of the most critical job duties performed by a CFO include tracking cash flow, analyzing their financial strengths and weaknesses, and proposing corrective actions.
+Some of the most critical job duties performed by a CFO include tracking cash flow, analyzing financial strengths and weaknesses, and proposing corrective actions.

-You will need years of experience to develop the unique skills required to become a Chief Financial Officer, but earning your CMA will definitely put you on the right path.
+You will need years of experience to develop the unique skills required to become a chief financial officer, but earning your CMA will definitely put you on the right path.

 Being a CMA Gives You More Credibility and Status